Prediabetes is very often a precursor to type 2 diabetes.

 The good news about prediabetes is that it is a treatable, manageable, and even reversible condition.
 The earlier you are aware of your prediabetes, the better your chances are of successfully treating the disease.

 If you want to reverse prediabetes, your best options are therapeutic lifestyle changes.
-This means losing weight if you are overweight, improving your diet if you are eating poorly and engaging in more exercise if you live a sedentary lifestyle.
+This means losing weight if you are overweight, improving your diet with healthy eating, and engaging in more exercise if you live a sedentary lifestyle.

 Research shows that weight loss of just 5- to 10 percent can significantly improve your blood glucose levels and help reverse prediabetes.
 This is also true of undertaking physical exercise.